 Why does this matter?
-The information within these contracts is vital to defining the relationships you share with your customers, employees, partners, and more—and you need to have an easy way to decipher every single contract you sign and what’s inside.
+The information within your business contracts is vital to defining the relationships you share with your customers, employees, partners, and others—and you need to have an easy way to decipher every single contract you sign and what’s inside.
 The key thing to remember about your contracts, too, is that for almost all of the agreements your business executes, you want to track specific sentences, keywords, provisions, and more.

-Tracking these types of things in documents like contracts is a very difficult thing to do.
-Why?
-Most contracts that are executed within your business don’t all look the same.
-There are changes, new versions, redlines, and more that complicate how you centralize these contracts in a way that’s easy to search and analyze.
+Tracking these types of information in contracts is very difficult to do because the contracts executed within your business don’t all look the same.
+Legal term changes, new versions, and redlines complicate how you centralize contracts in a way that’s easy to search and analyze.

-Highlighting key provisions in your contracts so you can differentiate how customer, vendor, or employee relationships are defined.
+Highlighting key provisions in your contracts allows you to differentiate how customer, vendor, or employee relationships are defined.

-Many of these data points can be tracked in Excel, a contract lifecycle management platform, and other tools yet most companies don’t have a real record (outside of an executed contract) of what was actually agreed to.
+Many of these data points can be tracked in Excel, a contract lifecycle management platform, or other SaaS tools.
+Companies like LegalSifter have even built an AI engine that helps companies extract this important information automatically.
+Yet most companies don’t have a real record (outside of an executed contract) of what was actually agreed to.
 Spreadsheets become difficult to manage, contract lifecycle management tools get unwieldy to adopt, and ultimately your important customer relationship definitions could get lost.

 The result?
 Your customer gets angry gets angry when you don’t meet or exceed their expectations.
 Even worse—you could lose track of an important legal provision that ends up costing you a lot of money down the road.

-These types of contracts are typically integrated into business processes that help scale and automate the outputs of the agreement which require some action from your business: onboarding, invoicing, setup, kickoff calls, etc. The outputs are what actually happens as a result of the contract being executed.
+These types of contracts are typically integrated into business processes that help scale and automate the outputs of the agreement which require some action from your business: onboarding, kickoff calls, or invoicing.
+The outputs are what actually happens as a result of the contract being executed.
 The more analytical you can be about breaking down the bits and bytes of these types of agreements, the more you can leverage the inputs to automate the outputs.

-The more and more technology takes over our lives in every facet, the more efficient your business will need to be as you race to outpace your competition.
+The more technology takes over every facet of our lives, the more efficient your business will need to be as you race to outpace your competition.
 Customer experience is one of the main differentiators left in the world—and as your business grows, technology is what helps you scale your customer experience.
-For contracts, your business can use technology to analyze important manual processes in your contracting experience that can be 1) automated and 2) optimized.
+For contracts, your business can use technology to analyze important manual processes in your contracting experience that can be 1) scalable & automated and 2) customer focused.

 This is the power of treating contracts as data.
 Integrate the inputs, connect in real-time to the outputs.